Starting the Stanford Journey

 Set an inclusive, efficient and welcoming tone during your new hire's first 90 days

 Welcoming new Stanford employees is a process that can take many months to ensure new community members feel informed, understand the expectations of their new role, and feel a sense of belonging within their new school, unit, and group.
-The Welcome Center, attended on the first day of employment, provides an effective foundation and accomplishes key set-up and compliance tasks.
+The Welcome Center provides an effective foundation and accomplishes key set-up and compliance tasks through virtual sessions and ongoing support.
 Starting on the second day (the first day on the job), managers take the lead on facilitating this key phase of the employee life cycle.

 Studies show that a carefully planned and executed onboarding process leads to increased retention, productivity and performance.